+Class of Fixed Ass et Useful Lives

+Plant and Equipmen it

+Computer equ ipment 1-5 years

-Class of F xed Asset Useful Lives - Office Equipment outer equipment ofurniture and equipment ohold improvement 1-5 years 10-20 years 3-5 years
+- Office furniture and equipment 10-20 years

+Leasehold imp provement 3-5 years

 The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at each balance sheet date.
 Gains and losses on disposals are determined by comparing proceeds with the carrying amount.
 These gains or losses are included in the Statement of Comprehensive Income.